Dziemborowicz/Hourglass-New/FAQ.md

 ## How do I resume a timer that I accidentally closed?

-Hourglass keeps track of running timers that you close.
+**Hourglass** keeps track of running timers that you have closed.
 To resume a saved timer, right-click on any empty space in the timer window and select the timer from the **Saved timers** submenu.

 You can also resume all saved timers by checking **Open all saved timers** in the **Saved timers** submenu.

-And you can set Hourglass to automatically open saved timers when it starts up by checking **Open saved timers** on startup in the **Advanced options** submenu.
+And you can set **Hourglass** to automatically open saved timers when it starts up by checking **Open saved timers** on startup in the **Advanced options** submenu.

 ## How do I clear saved timers?